WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 1. Go to `WalletWasabi\WalletWasabi.Fluent.Desktop` folder.
 2. Open the command line and run the Wasabi Client with:
-`dotnet run --no-build`
+`dotnet run`
 3. Go to Settings/Bitcoin and set the network to RegTest
 4. Close Wasabi and restart it with:
-`dotnet run --no-build`
+`dotnet run`
 5. Generate a wallet in Wasabi named: R1.
-6. Generate a receive address in Wasabi, now go to Bitcoin Knots to the Send tab.
+6. Generate a receive address in Wasabi, now go to Bitcoin Core to the Send tab.
 7. Send 1 BTC to that address.
 8. Generate a wallet in Wasabi named: R2.
-9. Generate a receive address in Wasabi, now go to Bitcoin Knots to the Send tab.
+9. Generate a receive address in Wasabi, now go to Bitcoin Core to the Send tab.
 10. Send 1 BTC to that address.
 11. Now let the coinjoin happen automatically in both wallets.
-12. If you see `Waiting for confirmed funds` in the music box you can generate a block in Bitcoin Knots to continue coinjoining.
+12. If you see `Waiting for confirmed funds` in the music box you can generate a block in Bitcoin Core to continue coinjoining:
-    - You can do it with the console command `generatetoaddress 1 <replace_with_your_address_here>`

-Happy coinjoin!
+`generatetoaddress 1 <replace_new_address_here>`